Golden Ticket Award for Best New Ride: Best New Water Park Ride

-The award for the Best New Water Park Ride has been presented for 16 years and is given to the ride that has been voted for by industry professionals.
-A total of seven different water parks have had the honor of receiving this award and the park that has received it the most is Holiday World & Splashin' Safari in Indiana, with total of five.
+The award for the Best New Water Park Ride has been presented since 2005 and is given to the ride that has been voted for by industry professionals.
+The park that has received the award the most is Holiday World & Splashin' Safari in Indiana, with total of five.
 There is also a Golden Ticket Award that recognizes the Best Water Park and Best Water Park Ride as voted on by the same industry leaders, however this is without the handicap of being anew ride for a specific year.

 While water park attractions are built to be as safe as possible, unfortunately accidents due occur.
 In 2016, the winner of the Best New Water Park Ride in 2014, Verrückt, was involved in a fatal accident where a 10-year-old boy, named Caleb Schwab, was tragically decapitated along with serious injury to the other two riders.
 The ride never reopened, was demolished in 2018, and remains as one of the most tragic accidents in the Amusement Park industry.
 Verrückt remains the only water park ride on this list to have closed.

 The Schlitterbahn Water Park chain finds its way on this list multiple times.
 The Falls at Schlitterbahn in Texas is the World's Longest Water park ride at 3,600 feet.
 The ride simulates a tame whitewater river rafting experience that is perfect for all ages to enjoy.
 It includes sudden drops and rough waters to keep the entire family entertained.

 Medusa's SlideWheel at Mt.
 Olympus Water & Theme park is the United States' first rotating waterslide, and also the winner of the Golden Ticket for Best New Water Park Ride in 2022.
 This type of slide has riders enter one end of the slide as the whole structure rotates, causing the riders to have "pendulum movement" as they slide through the intricate tubing.